-Unit Location: Schriever AFB, Colo.

-Orbit Altitude: 11.000 miles

-Contractor: Boeing, Lockheed Martin, and Loral Fairchild.
-Power Plant: solar arrays generating 700 watts
+- Unit Location: Schriever AFB, Colo.
+Orbit Altitude: 11,000 miles. - Contractor: Boeing and Lockheed Martin. - Power Plant: solar arrays generating 700 watts (II/

+IIA); 1,143 watts (IIR).
 Dimensions: width 5 ft, length 17 ft 6 in, incl solar array.
-Weight: 1,860 lb in orbit.
+Weight: 1,860 lb (II/IIA), 2,445 lb (IIR) in orbit.

 Performance: GPS satellites orbit the Earth every 12 hr, emitting continuous navigation signals.
-The signals are so accurate that time can be figured to within one-millionth of a second, velocity within a fraction of a mile per hour, and location to within a few feet.
+The signals are so accurate that time can be figured to within onemillionth of a second, velocity within a fraction of a mile per hour, and location to within a few feet.
 Receivers are used in aircraft, ships, and land vehicles and can also be handheld.
-COMMENTARY

 The 24 satellites of the Navstar Global Positioning System (GPS) provide 24-hour navigation services, including accurate, three-dimensional (latitude, longitude, and altitude) velocity and precise time; passive, all-weather operation; continuous real-time information; support to an unlimited number of users and areas; and support to civilian users currently at a slightly less accurate level.
-Concern over potential enemy use of GPS is being addressed under the NAVWARS initiative.
-There are currently 28 satellites on orbit: eight Block II, 18 IIA, one IIR, and one nonoperational IIA.
+Concern over potential enemy use of GPS is being addressed under the NAVWAR and GPS modernization efforts.
+There are currently 27 satellites on orbit: eight Block II, 18 IIA, and one IIR.